-History majors often take political science electives or minor in the field of political science.
+Our students who study history often take political science electives or minor in the field of political science.
 As graduates, they are able to go into government, politics, legal services, advertising, market research and public relations.

-I believe studying History is preparing me to interact with people from various backgrounds.
+I believe studying history is preparing me to interact with people from various backgrounds.
 Understanding diverse backgrounds and cultures will give me an edge in the workplace and allow me to relate with many different people.
 History is a tool that I will be able to use daily and learn from throughout life.

 - Social Work